 Whatever your sexuality or gender identity, you’ll find there’s other students at Bristol with similar situations!
 No two people are the same, but we can all learn from each other...

 Here are some of your opportunities to meet others:

-The Students’ Union currently has active policy on getting the university to provide gender neutral toilets in each department.
+Bristol SU have campaigned to get the university to provide gender neutral toilets in each department.
 Many departments are spread between various buildings, and unfortunately some of those will not be able to host gender neutral toilets.
-View our Policy page for updates.

-If you have any questions about the progress on this motion or access concerns please get in touch with your LGBT+ Officer at: firstname.lastname@example.org
+If you have any questions about this or access concerns please get in touch with the Bristol SU LGBT+ Network.

 Below is a list of locations where there are gender neutral toilets.
 If you have any more to add please get in touch at:firstname.lastname@example.org.
 You can also view the Google Map of gender neutral toilets in Bristol.